Panasonic ZS200 vs Sony ZV-1

 It is notable that the ZV-1 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The ZS200 does not feature such a mic input.

 Both the ZS200 and the ZV-1 are recent models that are part of the current product line-up.
 The ZS200 replaced the earlier Panasonic ZS100, while the ZV-1 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the ZS200 and ZV-1 can be found, respectively, in the Panasonic ZS200 Manual (free pdf) or the online Sony ZV-1 Manual.

 So what is the bottom line?
 Is the Panasonic ZS200 better than the Sony ZV-1 or vice versa?
 The listing below highlights the relative strengths of the two models.